KW-SWE/Cyclistic-Case-Study-Project/README.md

 ### [2.1] Data Preparation
 [(Back to top)](#table-of-contents)

-We will be using data Collected by Divvy and made available by Motivate International Inc. under the license located here (https://www.divvybikes.com/data-license-agreement).
-Using the R programming language, 12 CVS files were combined with the first starting from November 2020 and last was October 2021, approximately 1-year of data.
+We will be using data collected by Divvy (Cyclistic is the made-up name for this project) and made available by Motivate International Inc. under the license located here (https://www.divvybikes.com/data-license-agreement).
+Using the R programming language, 12 CVS files were aggregated with the first starting from November 2020 and last was October 2021, approximately 1-year of data.
 Each month is used only once to remove bias towards a certain month and possibly a certain season.
 Note - No personal information stored and each ride is given a unique ride ID.

 Since the data was collected by Divvy with their own GPS trackers on each bike, stored in their own servers, and the customer's information is not recorded in these files, data integrity (the accuracy, consistency, and security of data) is of little concern.